 Two Hollywood icons join forces for this – let’s be honest – cringey looking Christmas movie.
 We will, of course, be watching.

-Newly released, this film follows author Sophie Brown (Brooke Shields) as she travels to Scotland.
+Released in 2021, this film follows author Sophie Brown (Brooke Shields) as she travels to Scotland.
 She’s hoping to buy a castle of her own, but the curmudgeonly owner Duke Myles (Cary Elwes) doesn’t want to sell to a snooty American.
 Constantly butting heads as she moves in and he prepares to move out… can you see where this is going?

 Dash & Lily (Season 1, 8 Episodes)